Almarch/tamaR/README.md

 Tamalib has been implemented on [Arduino](https://github.com/GaryZ88/Arduinogotchi), with a bit of re-writing.
 The Arduino version is the starting point for tamaR C++ module, including the ROM conversion step.
 Tamalib was converted from C to C++ in order to ensure consistency with R object-orientation.
 However, because Rcpp dependencies management was not trivial, I gathered all tamalib code into a monolithic tamalib.cpp program.

-Tamalib was adapted with attention to its platform agnosticity, so tamaR should run on any OS.
-The package tamaR has been succesfully built, installed and tested on GNU/Linux and Windows.
+Tamalib was adapted with attention to its platform agnosticity, so tamaR should run on any OS/architecture that supports R. The package tamaR has been succesfully built, installed and tested on GNU/Linux and Windows.

 ## Disclaimer